sisou/gleam-nimiq-rpc/README.md

 }
 ```

 Each RPC method has its own typed method in this library.
 The methods are ordered by dispatcher, just like they are in the Rust source code (but your editor's auto-import should help you resolve each method name you want to use).
-The name of each method is the `snake-case` version of the `camelCase` method name.
+The name of each method is the `snake_case` version of the `camelCase` method name.

 ```gleam
 import nimiq_rpc/consensus